 Governor Malloy issued Executive Orders which remain in effect and ban travel to North Carolina and Mississippi using state funds except in limited circumstances.
 To travel to these states, pre-approval is still required.
 Travel without pre-approval may result in the traveler being denied reimbursement.

-At Storrs, the regional campuses and the law school, requests for travel to North Carolina or Mississippi, no matter the source of funds, should be submitted to the Director of Procurement Services (John Clifford) via email at firstname.lastname@example.org for review.
+At Storrs, the regional campuses and the law school, requests for travel to North Carolina or Mississippi, no matter the source of funds, should be submitted to the Associate Vice President of Procurement Services (Gregory Daniels) via email at firstname.lastname@example.org for review.

 At UConn Health, pre-approval requests for travel to North Carolina or Mississippi, regardless of funding source, should be submitted to the Controller, Chad Bianchi, at email@example.com.
 To avoid unnecessary rework, requests should be submitted before beginning the pre-approval process.